 Skip to main content

-A dedicated SQL analyzer (mehen-sql) is on mehen’s roadmap.
-It will introduce a new sql.* metric namespace tailored to standalone .sql files — ad-hoc queries, analytics models, migration scripts, stored-program bodies, DDL packages, and mixed scripts.
+A dedicated SQL analyzer (mehen-sql) introduces a new sql.* metric namespace tailored to standalone .sql files — ad-hoc queries, analytics models, migration scripts, stored-program bodies, DDL packages, and mixed scripts.
+It is backed by the sqruff dialect-aware SQL parser.

 Why SQL gets its own family